cloudflare/cloudflare-docs/content/dns/additional-options/custom-nameservers/tenant-level-nameservers.md

 weight: 5
 meta:
   title: Tenant-level custom nameservers
   description: With tenant-level custom nameservers, you can use the same custom nameservers for different zones and across different accounts, as long as the accounts are part of the [tenant](/tenant/).
-The domain that provides the nameservers names does not have to exist as a zone within a Cloudflare account.
+The domain or domains that provide the nameservers names do not have to exist as zones in Cloudflare.
 ---

 # Tenant custom nameservers